Don't Trip Yourself up While Buying your New Home

-Don't get a new career.
-Consistency in your work history is a positive thing to lending institutions.
-Changing jobs may not compromise your ability to qualify for a loan - particularly if you are going to be making more money.
-However, if you switch careers before you qualify, your process could fail or be stalled.
+Don't get a new job.
+Consistency in your work history is a good thing to lenders.
+Getting a new job may not jeopardize your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
+However, finding a new career during the loan process might influence whether or not you are approved.

 Don't take your accounts to a new bank or move around your money.
-While your lending institution reviews your loan package, you will probably be asked to provide bank statements for recent months on your checking and savings accounts, money market funds and other liquid assets.
-Your lending institution hopes to see a steady rise and fall of your funds over the month, in the interest of avoiding fraud.
-Changing banks or moving finances to another account - no matter the reason - may make it harder for the lender to review your funds.
+Your lender will ask for recent bank statements on your accounts: savings, checking, money market, and other assets.
+To avoid fraud, lenders require clear documentation of how you earn your living and where additional wealth comes from.
+Switching banks or moving finances elsewhere - no matter the reason - might make it harder for your lender to review your funds.

 Don't hand over a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-Your good faith deposit does not belong to the seller: it is actually yours until closing.
-Some FSBO sellers might not realize that these good faith funds should be used for your expenses upon closing.
-An attorney or other type of neutral party can hold your deposit, or you may put it temporarily into a trust account until you close.
-The disposition of earnest money, if your home purchase falls through, should be indicated in the contract with your seller.
+As a rule, your good faith money is yours, not the seller's up until the sale is final.
+Your seller might not realize that any good faith funds should go toward your expenses upon closing.
+Get an attorney or other neutral party who can hang on to the funds or place them in a trust account until you close.
+The disposition of earnest funds, if your home purchase falls through, should be indicated in the contract with the seller.

-Harbor View Lending* a DBA of Megastar Financial can answer questions about these "Don'ts" and many others.
-Give us a call: (207) 571-8034.
+Harbor View Lending* a DBA of Megastar Financial can walk you through the pitfalls of getting a mortgage.
+Give us a call at (207) 571-8034.